The Young and Prodigious T. S. Spivet

 The Young and Prodigious T. S. Spivet is a 2013 adventure drama film directed by Jean-Pierre Jeunet and co-written with Guillaume Laurant, an adaptation of the 2009 book The Selected Works of T. S. Spivet written by Reif Larsen.
 The film stars Helena Bonham Carter, Judy Davis, Callum Keith Rennie, and Kyle Catlett.

+10-year-old budding scientist T.S.
+Spivet secretly crosses the country, from his family's Montana ranch where he lives with his cowboy father and scientist mother, aboard a freight train to receive an award from the Smithsonian Institution in D.C..

+The film failed to recover its costs, so is considered a box office bomb.

 Plot

-T. S. Spivet, a 10-year-old boy and budding cartographer, lives on a secluded, rural Montana ranch with his moody older sister, his pretentious entomologist mother, and his emotionally distant and quiet wannabe cowboy father.
-Lonely and often ignored and belittled by the people around him – even his own teacher, who envies the boy's talent – T.S. spends most of his time playing, making amateur inventions, and meandering around the ranch with the family dog, Tapioca.
-T.S. reveals that he had a fraternal twin brother, Layton, who was much more into cowboy-themed things, like his father, but not as scientifically inclined as T.S. was.
-A tragedy unfolds as T.S. describes how he and his brother were out playing in an old barn on the property.
+Ten-year-old T. S. Spivet lives on a Montana ranch with his sister, his mother, an entomologist, and his father, a cowboy.
+T. S. spends his time inventing and exploring the ranch with the family dog, Tapioca, while his fraternal twin brother, Layton, was more inclined toward cowboy culture.
+While playing in a barn, Layton died in an accident.

-T.S. receives notice from the Smithsonian Institution, all the way across the country in Washington, that he has won the Baird Award for inventing a perpetual motion machine.
-Ms. Jibsen, the museum director, believes that T.S. is a grown man, and that the little boy on the telephone is the son of the prize-winner.
-Initially reluctant, T.S. decides that the best course of action is to run away from home to receive the prize.
-Before leaving, he packs a suitcase and takes one last look at Layton's old bedroom, a shrine of dusty toys and furniture that his parents are unable to bring themselves to throw away.
-T.S. sneaks out of home early in the morning to begin his journey.
+The Smithsonian Institution in Washington contacts T.S. to announce that he has won the Baird Award for his perpetual motion machine.
+Museum director Ms. Jibsen assumes he is an adult.
+Initially reluctant, T.S. decides he must run away to receive the prize.
+Before leaving, he looks at Layton's old bedroom, a shrine of dusty toys and furniture that no one feels able to throw away.
+T.S. sneaks out early to begin his journey.

-That day, T.S. travels initially by train, hitching a ride in one of the rail cars, where he plays and imagines that Layton is still there with him, clear enough for a conversation.
-After nearly being caught by a guard at the train station, T.S. realizes that he needs to be careful, opting to sleep in an auction show camper that's being transported (there's a life-sized cardboard stencil of a family eating dinner that he can mimic so a guard looking in thinks he's just part of the art).
-He only leaves the camper at night, in search of food, where he meets a hobo going by the moniker "Two Clouds".
-Two Clouds tells the boy a whimsical story of a sparrow and a pine tree, suggesting that everybody reaches the right destination for themselves eventually.
-T.S. contemplates using a nearby payphone to call his family, but he can't bring himself to do it.
+Initially, T.S. travels by train, hopping on a rail car, where he plays and imagines that Layton is still with him.
+After nearly being caught by a guard, he opts to sleep in an auction show camper.
+T.S. only leaves it at night in search of food, where he meets the hobo "Two Clouds".
+He tells him a story of a sparrow and a pine tree, suggesting that everybody reaches their right destination eventually.
+T.S. contemplates calling his family, but cannot bring himself to do it.